Oxygen bars, or O2 bars, were originally popular in the 1990s. Now, they’re getting a bit of second wind in the U.S., Canada, Japan and India.

 Some oxygen bars use concentrators that pull in oxygen from the air in the bar and concentrate it.
 Others use tanks of highly pure oxygen that are designed for aircraft.

 Too much oxygen can quickly become deadly.
-However, the purity of oxygen at these bars is typically around 40%, meaning that, unless you have certain disorders — like emphysema and COPD — visiting an oxygen bar should be harmless.
+However, the purity of oxygen at these bars is typically around 40%.
+This means that, unless you have certain disorders — like emphysema and COPD — visiting an oxygen bar should be harmless.

 Before you head out to an oxygen bar near you, however, you should call ahead and ask about bar sanitation practices and what they’re using to provide aroma to their oxygen.